tclahr/uac-docs/docs/index.md

 ## Contributing

-Have you created your own artifact files?
+Have you created any artifact files?
 Please share them with us!

 You can contribute with new artifacts, profiles, bug fixes or even propose new features.
 Please read our [Contributing Guide](https://github.com/tclahr/uac/blob/master/CONTRIBUTING.md) before submitting a Pull Request to the project.